wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <a id="pie_drilldown_link_tab">
 <p><span style="font-size: large; font-weight: 600">Drilldown Link Tab</span></p>

-The **[Drilldown Link](ui_charts_faq.html#how-do-drilldown-links-work)** tab allows you to specify a target dashboard that displays when a user clicks on the gauge chart.
+The **[Drilldown Link](ui_charts_faq.html#how-do-drilldown-links-work)** tab allows you to specify a target dashboard that displays when a user clicks on the chart.
 You can optionally customize the target dashboard.
 For example, you can specify a constant `us-west-2` to be used as a variable.

 <p><span style="font-size: large; font-weight: 600">Description Tab</span></p>